 One of the most important factors when conducting an exit interview is ensuring that it remains professional.
 Rather than discussing personal issues or inserting your own opinion into the conversation, keep the focus on work-related issues.
 Your employee could (and should) give you constructive criticism throughout the interview.
 Don’t take the comments personally – and give them the freedom to voice their opinions.

 Don’t: Be Pushy

-It’s important for you, as a manager, to understand that this might be a difficult time for your employee, regardless of the reason for them leaving the company.
-Personalities vary greatly, and some individuals may be less willing to share details about their departure than others.
+It’s important to understand that this might be a difficult time for your employee, regardless of the reason they’ve decided to leave the company.
+It’s important to note that some individuals may not be comfortable sharing details about their departure.
 There are many reasons that employees may choose to leave their job, and some are more sensitive than others.
 Don’t demand answers; instead, try to engage in a relaxed yet professional conversation.

 Do: Listen to Your Employee

 When participating in an exit interview, listen carefully to your employee and recognize opportunities to get more insights about why they’re leaving and how your company can improve.
 It may be tempting to ask as many questions as possible, but the purpose of this meeting should be to hear your employee’s feedback.
 If you’re talking more than them, it isn’t going to be a useful meeting for either of you.